 Family-owned suites with kitchens can be found at the budget-friendly Franciscan Inn.
 There are hip, urban and totally fun rooms at The Wayfarer, located in the “Funk Zone” arts district.

-Day Trips From Santa Barbara
+Day Trips from Santa Barbara with Kids

 Channel Islands National Park